Germany’s COVID 19 Comeback Story

 Germany looks at a solid, but uneven economic rebound from the pandemic, largely based on a pronounced home bias in economic activity.

-- Germany is more dependent on external trade and has managed to contain the virus better than most other major economies.
+Like all countries, Germany has its own special traits.
+It is more dependent on external trade and has managed to contain the virus better than most other major economies.

 Nonetheless, the German experience can offer vital insights into the trends shaping the recovery story across other countries in the advanced world.
 In many respects, the German data reveal a pronounced home bias.